AKeybladeMaster/Science_Fiction_Collection/README.md

 # Science_Fiction_Collection

-This Java program let's you execute some operations on a collection of romances.
+This Java program let's you execute some operations on a list of romances.

 It also has an option to dump on a .txt file all the elements in the list of romances if needed.